Address: 2761 Yorski Rd, Bradford, NY 14815

 Transcendent - H: 18-20 ft (Bud 118 Rootstock), W: N/A, Sun: Full, Fruit: Yellow crab apples with red blush.
 Fruits are good for canning, cider, cooking and jelly.
 Note: The variety originated in England in 1844.
 Trees need another variety of crabapple to pollinate with.
 Zone: 4-10.

-Crabapple (Grafted) - 1.5 gal @ $30.00/each + NYS Sales Tax
+Crabapple (Grafted) - 2 gal @ $45.00/each + NYS Sales Tax

 Jonsib - H: 15-20 ft (Geneva 210 Rootstock), W: N/A, Sun: Full, Fruit: Not noted for fruit production.
 Note: This variety was originally developed in South Dakota.
 Trees have prolific white blooms and are a good pollinator for apples.
 Zone: 3-7.

-Mountain Ash x Aronia Hybrid - 1 gal @ $25.00/each + NYS Sales Tax
+Mountain Ash x Aronia Hybrid (Own Roots) - 1 gal @ $25.00/each + NYS Sales Tax

 Likyornaya - H: N/A, W: N/A, Sun: Part to full, Fruit: Black, tart berries similar to Aronia.
 Fruit is good for cordial, wine and wildlife.
 Note: This variety was developed in Lithuania by Ivan Michurin in 1905 by crossing mountain ash (Sorbus aucuparia) and Aronia (Aronia melanocarpa).
 Plants grow and have leaves like mountain ash but fruit like aronia.
 Zone: 3-9.

-Mulberries (On Own Roots) - 1 gal @ $20.00/each + NYS Sales Tax
+Mulberries (On Own Roots) - 1 gal @ $35.00/each + NYS Sales Tax

-Girardi - H: 8-12ft, W: 8-12ft, Sun: Part to full, Fruit: Large long black fruit that are flavorful and similar to taste of an Illinois Everbearing (Concord grape flavor with a tang).
+Girardi Dwarf - H: 8-12ft, W: 8-12ft, Sun: Part to full, Fruit: Large long black fruit that are flavorful and similar to the taste of an Illinois Everbearing (Concord grape flavor with a tang).
 Fruit ripens in June through July.
-Note: Dwarf variety from a natural selection and introduced by Girardi Nursery in O'fallen, IL, not as hardy as other varieties of mulberries, diseases and pest resistant, and self-fertile.
+Note: Dwarf variety from a natural selection and introduced by Girardi Nursery in O'Fallon, IL, not as hardy as other varieties of mulberries, diseases and pest resistant, and self-fertile.
 Zone: 5-8.

-Mulberries (Grafted) - 1 gal @ $30.00/each + NYS Sales Tax
+Mulberries (Own Roots) - 1 gal @ $45.00/each + NYS Sales Tax

-Mulberries (Grafted) - 1.5 to 2 gal @ $40.00 each + NYS Sales Tax
+Nectarines (Grafted) - 1 gal @ $35.00/each + NYS Sales Tax

-Pawpaws (Grafted) - 5.5 inch tall Anderson pots @ $32.00/each + NYS Sales Tax
+Pawpaw (Grafted) - 2x 5-inch Anderson pots @ $40.00 each + NYS Sales Tax

 Mango - H: 15-20ft, W: 15-20ft, Sun: Part to full, Fruit: Large yellow/green fruit with some brown russeting.
 Fruits have orange/yellow flesh that tastes like vanilla custard.
 The fruits are good for baking, canning, and cooking.
 Also, fruit ripens in October.
 Note: Trees are vigorous growers.
 Another variety or seedling type of pawpaw is required as a pollinator.
 Zone: 5-8.

 NC-1 - H: 15-20ft, W: 15-20ft, Sun: Part to full, Fruit: Large yellow/green fruit with yellow flesh that is flavorful and sweet.
 Fruit ripens in September/October.
 Also, fruit has a high flesh to seed ratio.
 Note: A Canadian variety that is noted for early ripening.
 Another variety or seedling type of pawpaw is required as a pollinator.
-Zone: 5a-9b
+Zone: 5a-9b.

 Sunflower - H; 12-30ft, W: N/A, Sun: Part to full, Fruit: Very large yellow green fruit that are delicious and sweet.
 Fruits ripen in September/October and variety is a reliable producer.
 Note: This variety won first place at the Ohio Pawpaw Festival in 2010.
 Another variety or seedling type of pawpaw is required as a pollinator.
 Zone: 5-9.